siddharth-verma60/sidhantnagpal.github.io/_posts/2018-04-24-gsoc-selection.md

 For the unitiated, SymPy is a Computer Algebra System (CAS) written entirely in Python.
 SymPy was started as a project by Ondrej Certik ([certik](https://github.com/certik)) in 2006.
 SymPy has participated in every Google Summer of Code since 2007.

 My official mentors are Aaron Meurer ([asmeurer](https://github.com/asmeurer)) and Kalevi Suominen ([jksuom](https://github.com/jksuom)).
-Aaron Meurer (who also joined from GSoC) is the lead developer of SymPy since 2011.
-Kalevi Suominen (SymPy Member) has mentored for Google Summer of Code in 2016 and 2017.
+Aaron (who also joined from GSoC) is the lead developer of SymPy since 2011.
+Kalevi (SymPy Member) has mentored for Google Summer of Code in 2016 and 2017.
 I am extremely lucky to have gotten an opportunity to work with such experienced developers.

 During the Community Bonding Period, I will complete the following tasks:
 1. Setting up the blog with RSS feed for GSoC posts (for [planet.sympy.org](http://planet.sympy.org)).